aiidaplugins/aiida-crystal17/README.md

 - `remote_folder` provides a symbolic link to the work directory where the computation was run.
 - `retrieved` stores a folder containing the full stdout of `runcry17` (as main.out)
 - `output_parameters` stores a dictionary of key parameters in the database, for later querying.
+- `output_arrays` stores keys in the database to array data stored on file (such as symmetry operations and mulliken charges).
 - `output_structure` stores the final geometry from the calculation

 For compatibility, parameters are named with the same convention as `aiida-quantumespresso`: